JMMP-Group/CO_AMM15/scripts/PROCESS_GEBCO_EMOD_2020/README_PROCESS_BATHY.md

 ### Removing the overlaps and creating a cube version of EMODNET data<a name="Overlaps"></a>

-The above data is stripped of overlaps along the edges and then put into tcube format by
+The above data is stripped of overlaps along the edges and then put into cube format by

 - *MAKE_EMODNET_CUBE.py*